-The actual time series goes back to year 2000, and it has a high degree of comparability over time.
-The time series can for most industries be linked to older data, resulting in a comparable time series going back to year 1985.
-The international comparability with similar statistics from other EU countries is vey high.
+The current time series goes back to year 2000, and it has a high degree of comparability over time.
+The time series can for most industries be linked to data of previous years, resulting in a comparable time series going back to year 1985.
+The international comparability with similar statistics from other EU countries is very high.